DLBD-Department/alkemy-worflow/README.rst

 Config
 ~~~~~~

-Use the "aw configure command", or set the environment variable CLICKUP_TOKEN with your ClickUp personal token,
+Use the "aw configure" command, or set the environment variable CLICKUP_TOKEN with your ClickUp personal token,
 or create the file ~/.alkemy_workflow/credentials like the following:

 .. code:: ini